tonypilz/StateMachine/README.md

 # Todo
 The following issues are currently open:
- - simplify the definition if possible
+ - simplification of thedefinition of states (especially nested states)
- - verify usability on production scale state machines
+ - usability on production scale state machines must be evaluated
- - add examples
+ - examples missing
- - add missing features eg historizing
+ - features missing, eg historizing, external/internal transitions
- - check speed and assembly size
+ - speed and assembly size must be evaluated
- - some function calls not optimizied
- - add documentation
+ - documentation
- - improve naming compliance with https://en.wikipedia.org/wiki/UML_state_machine
+ - compliance of names with https://en.wikipedia.org/wiki/UML_state_machine should be improved
- - improve consistency of pointers template arguments
+ - consistency of pointers in template arguments should be checked
+ - tests need to be added
+ - nullptr checks missing